bgiesing/brandongiesing.com/content/instagc-tips.md

  * Staff-provided
     * Almost everyday, InstaGC will post a code on their Social Media that anybody can enter for so many points
-    * Unlike SB, these aren't time-limited by an hour.
+    * These aren't time-limited by an hour.
 They are usually available until the next day when they post a new code.
-    * http://sbcodez.com  (who also does the SB codes) posts them as soon as they come out in their chat box and on a 2nd Twitter account (which you can use to get SMS/Push notifications.)
+    * [SBCodez](http://sbcodez.com) (who also does the SB codes) posts them as soon as they come out in their chat box and on a 2nd Twitter account (which you can use to get SMS/Push notifications.)
  * Chat codes
     * Once you hit $50 redeemed, you get access to the chat.
 Every hour or so a random code is posted.
     * Only so many people can use these codes so you have to be fast.